LAION-AI/Open-Assistant/docs/docs/guides/data_collection.md

 Do __not__ include personally identifiable information (PII) in prompts.
 This will be moderated out.

+Prompts should not include links which the assistant must open to effectively answer the prompt.

+### Prompts: Spelling and Grammar

 For prompts, grammar and spelling is significantly less important than answers.
 If the grammar of a prompt makes it __ambiguous or unreadable__ it should be considered low quality, but if it simply contains common typos this is not a problem.

-Prompts should not include links which the assistant must open to effectively answer the prompt.

 ## Writing Answers (Assistant Replies)